-The Contractor must give written notice about termination of a contracted provider, within 15 days after receipt or issuance of the termination notice, to each member who received their primary care from, or is seen on a regular basis by, the terminated provider.
+The Contractor must give written notice about termination of a provider, within 15 days after receipt or issuance of the termination notice, to each member who received their primary care from, or is seen on a regular basis by, the terminated provider.
 Affected members must be informed of any other changes in the network 30 days prior to the implementation date of the change.
-[42 CFR 438.10(f)(4) and (5)]The Contractor shall have information available for potential enrollees as described in the ACOM Member Information Policy.